Login

 Instead of starving yourself, try this:

 You don’t need intense gym workouts to get lean.
-Walking 45 minutes a day, preferably after meals, helps reduce blood sugar spikes and lowers belly fat over time.
+Walking 45 minutes a day, preferably after meals, has been shown to reduce visceral fat significantly over 12 weeks.

 It’s also one of the most underrated fat-burning tools that anyone can do, regardless of age or fitness level.